robsterlini/robsterlini-frontend/src/journal/2020/a-fresh-lick-of-paint.md

 ### 1. No designing in the browser!

-{% figureInset
+{{ figure(
+  [{
-  "journal/a-new-start/sketch.png",
+    "src": "journal/a-new-start/sketch.png",
-  "1514x815",
+    "alt": "A screenshot of the work-in-progress design in Sketch", "width": 1514,
+    "height": 815
+  }],
-  "A screenshot of the work-in-progress design in Sketch", "You can probably see which aspects were kept from this&nbsp;design."
+  caption="You can probably see which aspects were kept from this&nbsp;design."
-%}
+) }}

 Sometimes it works, but with something where I’m the designer, developer, product owner _et al_ I find that I get too bogged down in the details so best to stick to Sketch to begin with.